Private Wealth 2024

 Bermuda currently does not have any legislation specific to issues of elder law.

 According to Section 18A of the Children’s Act 1998, there is no distinction as a matter of Bermuda law between children born inside and outside marriage.
 In other words, the concept of legitimate or illegitimate children does not exist under Bermuda law.
-Thus, a beneficial class in a Bermuda law trust, which seeks to define the beneficial class on the basis of legitimacy is likely to be ineffective.
+Thus, a beneficial class in a Bermuda law trust that seeks to define the beneficial class on the basis of legitimacy is likely to be ineffective.

 Similarly, pursuant to the Children Amendment Act 2002, an adopted child is to be treated as if it was the natural child of its adopted parents.